vzubarieva/Vendor-and--order-tracker.Solution/README.md

 - Run the command `dotnet restore` in the terminal opened to the directory
 - Run `dotnet build` to build the site
 - Then run the command `dotnet watch run` to start the live server in the browser
-- Please follow the buttons and links to create new vendors and orders amd view them.
+- Please follow the buttons and links to create new vendors and orders and view them.

 - If you want to test project, navigate to VAOT.Tests folder
 - Run the command `dotnet restore` in the terminal opened to the directory